Milan Martić: ICTY prosecution

-Initially indicted by the International Criminal Tribunal for the Former Yugoslavia (ICTY) on 25 July 1995, Martić surrendered on 15 May 2002, and was transferred to the tribunal in The Hague the same day.
+Initially indicted by the International Criminal Tribunal for the former Yugoslavia (ICTY) on 25 July 1995, Martić surrendered on 15 May 2002, and was transferred to the tribunal in The Hague the same day.
 He was charged with murder, persecution, inhumane treatment, forced displacement, plunder of public or private property, and wanton destruction of cities, towns or villages.
 He pleaded not guilty to all counts.

 According to the ICTY, in the amended indictment, he "helped organize an ethnic cleansing campaign of Croats and other non-Serbs from Krajina and virtually the entire non-Serb population was forcibly removed, deported or killed".
-He was originally charged only with ordering a rocket attack on Zagreb which killed seven civilians as retaliation to Operation Flash.
+He was originally charged only with ordering rocket attacks on Zagreb which killed seven civilians and wounded 214 as retaliation to Operation Flash.
 Two days later, in an interview, Martić admitted he had personally ordered the shelling of the city.

-Milan Babić, who, along with Martić, was one of the most important leaders of the rebel Croatian Serbs, stated in court during Martić's trial that the entire war in Croatia was Martić's responsibility, orchestrated by Belgrade.
+Milan Babić, who, along with Martić, was one of the most important leaders of the rebel Croatian Serbs, stated in court during Martić's trial that the entire war in Croatia was Martić's responsibility, orchestrated by Serbian authorities under Milošević from Belgrade.

 His trial started on 13 December 2005 and ended on 12 January 2007.
 On 12 June 2007, Martić was sentenced to 35 years in prison.
 His sentence of 35 years in prison was confirmed by ICTY appellate council on 8 October 2008.
 He was found to have been part of a "joint criminal enterprise" which included Blagoje Adžić, Milan Babić, Radmilo Bogdanović, Veljko Kadijević, Radovan Karadžić, Slobodan Milošević, Ratko Mladić, Vojislav Šešelj, Franko Simatović, Jovica Stanišić, and Dragan Vasiljković.

-In June 2009, he was transferred to Tartu Vangla prison in Estonia to serve out his sentence.
+In June 2009, he was transferred to Tartu prison in Estonia to serve out his sentence.